jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 ### Evaluation Methodology
 - Models are evaluated using a proper three-way split:
   - 80% training data for model training
-  - 10% validation data for hyperparameter tuning and early stopping
+  - 10% validation data for early stopping
   - 10% test data for final performance evaluation only
 - This prevents data leakage between validation and test sets, giving a more realistic estimate of model performance
 - Performance metrics include accuracy, precision, recall, and F1-score